Can You Learn UX Design On Your Own?

 And while the name UX design might imply that the profession primarily focuses on visual and UI design, the field offers many different roles that play to a variety of strengths, from roles best suited to curious knowledge seekers (UX researcher) to roles for experimental wordsmiths (UX writer) to positions that challenge multidisciplinary specialists who like to do it all (product designers).

-The education industry has risen to meet this demand for UX design professionals, with online bootcamps developing detailed curricula to prepare prospective students for the workforce; massive open online courses (MOOCs) spinning up programs that offer certifications; and troves of free online resources promising to teach prospective students everything they need to know—from user research and design thinking skills to interaction design, user interface design, and the design of everyday things—through free videos and blog posts.
+The education industry has risen to meet this demand for professionals in UX design, with online bootcamps developing detailed curricula to prepare prospective students for the workforce; massive open online courses (MOOCs) spinning up programs that offer certifications; and troves of free online resources promising to teach prospective students everything they need to know—from user research and design thinking skills to interaction design, user interface design, and the design of everyday things—through free videos and blog posts.

 With so many free and paid resources available, the process of choosing between self-taught and mentor-guided courses can raise a lot of questions and become overwhelming.
 Are paid courses always better?
 Should you start with self-learning?
 Is it even possible to successfully train yourself to become a UX design professional?